Mikejo5000/vsts-docs-pr/docs/build-release/actions/build-yaml.md

 - script: echo hello world
 ```

+1. A new build is automatically created.

+ > [!NOTE]
+ > If your team project already has a build definition that's pointing to the file, then the system does not automatically create another build definition.

-For a more interesting example, replace the file with this content:
+To see a more interesting example in action:

+1. Replace the file with this content:

 ```YAML
 steps: